Royal Waterloo Hospital for Children and Women

 The Royal Waterloo Hospital for Children and Women was a hospital located on the corner of Waterloo Bridge Road and Stamford Street near Waterloo station in London, England.
-Closed in 1981 it is now a dormitory building for the London branch of the University of Notre Dame.
+The current building was designed by noted ecclesiastical architect Sir Charles Nicholson at a cost of £45,000 and included an outpatients' department and inpatient accommodation of 90 beds.
+The hospital closed in 1981 and is now a dormitory building for the London branch of the University of Notre Dame.

 History

 The hospital was founded by Dr John Bunnell Davis in 1816 as the Universal Dispensary for Children.
 In this first incarnation the hospital was located at St Andrew's Hill, in the now demolished Doctors' Commons in the City of London.
 The name of the hospital was changed to the Royal Universal Dispensary for Children in 1821 and, after a foundation stone was laid by the Duke of York for new premises near Waterloo Bridge in 1823, it moved into the new premises in 1824.

 It became the Royal Universal Infirmary for Children in 1824, the Royal Infirmary for Children in 1843 and the Royal Infirmary for Children and Women in 1852.
 In an 1856 review of the hospital system in London, the British Journal of Homeopathy noted the serious shortage of hospital beds for children in London: